agrc/gis.utah.gov/sharing/examples/index.md

 The Utah Geological Survey has also spearheaded the monumental task of scanning and roughly locating all the historic imagery they could find.
 These scans give a glimpse into the past and are useful to track changes in land use over time.
 We help make them discoverable by sharing the link to their interactive map on our [aerial photography data page]({% link data/aerial-photography/index.html%}#UGS).

-## AGRC-Created Collaborative Datasets
+## UGRC-Created Collaborative Datasets
 {: .text-left}

-Some collaboration takes the form of support for AGRC-created datasets.
+Some collaboration takes the form of support for UGRC-created datasets.
 Under the direction of the Lieutenant Governor's office, we map all the changes to city boundaries from annexations, incorporations, and disconnections to create a statewide [municipal boundary]({% link data/boundaries/citycountystate/index.html %}#MunicipalBoundaries) dataset.
 We also coordinate among various state and federal agencies to collect [Lidar]({% link data/elevation-and-terrain/index.html %}#LiDAR) data for as much of the state as possible.
 Finally, with the support of the state legislature and cities and counties across the state, we spearhead the acquisition of state-wide, [high-resolution aerial imagery]({% link data/aerial-photography/index.html %}).